Koenkk/zigbee2mqtt.io/docs/devices/WZ5_rgb_1.md

 ---
-title: "TuYa WZ5_rgb_1 control via MQTT"
+title: "Tuya WZ5_rgb_1 control via MQTT"
-description: "Integrate your TuYa WZ5_rgb_1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya WZ5_rgb_1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-08-31T11:26:27
 pageClass: device-page
 ---